Isle of Lewis: Transport

 Suggestions for the possibility of an undersea tunnel linking Lewis to the Scottish mainland were raised in early 2007.
 One of the possible routes, between Stornoway and Ullapool, would be over 50 mi long and hence the longest road tunnel in the world; however, shorter routes would be possible.

 Stornoway is the public transport hub of Lewis, with bus services to Point, Ness, Back and Tolsta, Uig, the West Side, Lochs and Tarbert, Harris.
 These services are provided by the local authority and several private operators as well as some community-run organisations.

-Stornoway Airport is 2 mi away from the town itself, and is located next to the village of Melbost.
-Loganair operate services to Benbecula, Edinburgh, Inverness and Glasgow.
+Stornoway Airport is 2 mi away from the town itself and is located next to the village of Melbost.
+Loganair operate services to Edinburgh, Inverness and Glasgow.
+Hebridean Air Services operate a service to Benbecula.
 Eastern Airways flights to Aberdeen ended in November 2018.
-The airport is the base of a HM Coastguard Search & Rescue Sikorsky S-92 helicopter, and was previously home to RAF Stornoway.
+The airport is the base of a HM Coastguard Search & Rescue Sikorsky S-92 helicopter and was previously home to RAF Stornoway.